 Learn how to take action against dementia and Alzheimer’s

-Dr. Kharrazian’s Banish Brain Fog: The Six Week Brain Rescue Plan course covers all the bases you need to help protect your brain from the cell degeneration that causes dementia.
+Dr. Kharrazian’s Save Your Brain: The Six Week Rescue Plan course covers all the bases you need to help protect your brain from the cell degeneration that causes dementia.

 In the course, you will:

 - Use Dr. Kharrazian’s own assessment tools to determine your brain status and track it over time